Resources

 The goal of Section 1033 is to make banking more transparent, in turn driving more competition and innovation in the financial ecosystem.
 It helps consumers find better financial products and services, make smarter financial decisions, and have more control over their financial information.

-Under the CFPB’s 1033 open banking standard, the following types of financial data are covered, and must therefore be made available via API by data providers such as banks:
+Under the CFPB’s 1033 open banking rule, data providers must make the following types of financial data available via API:

 Types of Data Providers